About My Personal Story:

 In the wake of the death of a loved one the physical, mental, spiritual and relational issues wreaked havoc on all my systems.
 It was difficult (impossible, at times) to think, reason or do routine tasks.
 All the while, the pressure and need to understand never ceased.
 Initially, everything appeared out of order.
 I was transported into a dimension that I was unprepared for.
 I felt out of place.

 It was a Tuesday on a contract teaching assignment in Boston.
 My last conversation with Rebecca, my wife, was Saturday night.
-I would be coming home tomorrow night.
-She relayed that plans for us to visit her sister in Little Rock on Friday were set.
+I would be coming home the next night.
+She had relayed that plans for us to visit her sister in Little Rock on Friday were set.

 Afterward, she had not answered or returned my calls, (even from her church accounting job.)
 She maintained a busy schedule and I assumed she was in overload mode.
 There was the daily exercise, church accounting, and Women’s Ministry, neighborhood and social gatherings that filled her days.